getsentry/sentry-javascript/packages/profiling-node/README.md

 - Linux x64 (glibc)
 - Windows x64

-For a more detailed list, see our build.yml workflow.
+For a more detailed list, see job_compile_bindings_profiling_node job in our build.yml github action workflow.

 ### Bundling